 This is the third of a three-part series regarding the benefits of physical therapy after treatment for anal cancer.
-The HPV and Anal Cancer Foundation is thrilled to have licensed physical therapist Dr. Allison Palandrani lend her expertise on this subject matter, focusing on pelvic floor physical therapy.
+The Anal Cancer Foundation is thrilled to have licensed physical therapist Dr. Allison Palandrani lend her expertise on this subject matter, focusing on pelvic floor physical therapy.

 Featured Contributor: Allison Palandrani, PT, DPT